 7th day: Departure.

-Possibility to book only a few days and/or shorten the stages by taking lift facilities.
+Possibility to shorten the stages by taking lift facilities.

-On a few days there are short transfer to take to the starting or ending point of the stage.
+On a few days, there are short transfers needed to take you to the starting or ending point of the stage.

 INCLUDED IN THE PRICE